nateyang7/password-generator-python/README.md

 # Password Generator

 ## Introduction
-**password-generator-python** is a utility tool to generate a strong password.
-This project serves as an educative practice for cybersecurity purpose.
+**password-generator-python** is a utility tool designed to generate strong passwords.
+This project serves as an educational exercise focused on cybersecurity.

 ## Table of contents
 - [Features](##Features)